Adlertag: Coastal airfields and ports

 Messerschmitt Bf 110s of 1./LG 1.
 The type suffered heavy losses on Adlertag.

 Most units of Luftflotte 2 received the order to abandon morning operations, but some began their attacks aimed at airfields and ports in southern Britain.
 KG 76 abandoned its attack on Debden but struck at RAF Kenley and other airfields in Kent and Essex.
 Losses and results are unknown.
 KG 27 also abandoned most of its operations.
-III./KG 27 did attempt to make it through to the Bristol docks, losing one He 111 to No. 87 Squadron RAF in the attempt.
+III./KG 27 did attempt to make it through to the Bristol Harbour, losing one He 111 to No. 87 Squadron RAF in the attempt.
 Little damage was done.

 The cancellation order had not reached Luftflotte 3 HQ at all.
 Its commander, Hugo Sperrle ordered attacks to commence.
 At 05:00, 20 Junkers Ju 88s of I./KG 54 took off to bomb the Royal Aircraft Establishment's airfield at 'RAF Farnborough' (RAE Farnborough).
 At 05:05, 18 Ju 88s from II./KG 54 took off for RAF Odiham.
 At 05:50, 88 Junkers Ju 87s of StG 77 began heading for Portland Harbour.
 The raids were escorted by about 60 Bf 110s of Zerstörergeschwader 2 (Destroyer Wing 2; ZG 2), and V./LG 1 and 173 Bf 109s from Jagdgeschwader 27 (JG 27), JG 53 and JG 3, which all flew ahead of the bomber stream to clear the airspace of enemy fighters.
 StG 77's target was obscured by cloud, but KG 54 continued to their target.
 RAF fighters from RAF Northolt, RAF Tangmere and RAF Middle Wallop intercepted.
 Four Ju 88s and one Bf 109 from JG 2 were shot down.
 The German fighters claimed six RAF fighters and the bombers another 14.
 In reality, the bombers only damaged five.
 The Bf 109s destroyed only one and damaged another.
 Of the five RAF fighters damaged by the bombers, two were write-offs.
 Of the 20 claimed, just three fighters were lost and three pilots were wounded.
 None were killed.